-I am a Marie-Curie Fellow at the German Center for Neurodegenerative Disease Bonn, Germany, Harvard Medical School, and Massachusetts General Hospital.
-During my fellowship, I apply my theoretical background combined with my interest in neuroimage analysis across the life-span to further research to improve our understanding of stroke and the associated outcome for patients.
+I am head of the Computational Neuroradiology.research group at Clinic for Neuroradiology, University Hospital Bonn.
+Here, I apply my theoretical background combined with my interest in neuroimage analysis across the life-span to further research to improve our understanding of diseases, such as stroke, and the associated outcome for patients.
 In my current work, I promote the use of clinical magnetic resonance images in large scale analyses.
-Aiming to understand and utilize the concept that some brains are seemingly more resilient to insults, I investigate different outcomes in stroke patients.
-In the future, my goal is the facilitation of translational research to the point where theoretical neuroimage analysis can be used to understand individual differences in patients.
+My goal is the facilitation of translational research to the point where theoretical neuroimage analysis can be used to understand individual differences in patients.
 This will help support medical decision making and personalize treatment options for patients in order to improve their long-term outcome.

 In 2005 I studied physics at the RWTH Aachen University and received my diploma in 2011.
 In the last year at the RWTH I focused on theoretical physics, in particular cosmology, and wrote my thesis on the halo mass function.
 During my studies I spent a year at Osaka University, working on the Terahertz Color Scanner at the Araki laboratory under supervision of Prof. Yasui and Prof. Aaraki.